-- There are 20 stand-alone Part D prescription plans available in Alaska in 2022; more than 70,000 beneficiaries are enrolled in them.
+- There are 19 stand-alone Part D prescription plans available in Alaska for 2024.11 More than 74,000 beneficiaries were enrolled in them in 2023.3

 Medicare enrollment in Alaska

-Medicare Advantage in Alaska
+Frequently asked questions about Medicare in Alaska

 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.